vijayraavi/ha-nva/README.md

             ],
             ```
         * `nvas` is an array of parameter objects that specify properties for the NICs used by the NVAs.
 Each NVA's information is specified in a separate element of this array:
-            * `networkInterfaces` is an array describing each of the NICs used by the NVA:
+            * `networkInterfaces` is an array the specifies each of the NICs used by the NVA:
                 * `name` specifies an identifer to indicate the group of NICs this NIC belongs to.
 If this NIC is the NIC associated with the PIP, this is the `name` identifier that you created in the `publicIpAddresses` section.
 For example, if you used the identifier `ha-nva-pip` for the `name` property in the `publicIpAddresses` section:
                 ![](./media/json-pip-settings.png)
                 If this NIC has the IP address of the next hop in a UDR that was specified in the `routetables` section, create a unique identifier for the NICs that will be part of the UDR update. *At least one of these NICs must be the "next hop" IP address for a UDR specified in the `routeTables` section.
 The NVA monitor client associates the IP address in the "next hop" of the UDR with IP address of a NIC specified here, and then associates the NICs together using the `name` token specified here.*